Kaliaganj: CD block HQ

 The headquarters of Kaliaganj CD block is at Kaliyaganj town.

 In the map alongside, all places marked on the map are linked in the full screen version.

 Demographics

 As per the 2011 Census of India, Kaliyaganj had a total population of 53,530, of which 27,321 (51%) were males and 26,209 (49%) were females.
 Population below 6 years was 5,105.
 The total number of literates in Kaliyaganj was 41,622 (85.95% of the population over 6 years).

 Transport

 Kaliyaganj has a station on the Barsoi-Radhikapur branch line.

 New broad gauge line from Kaliyaganj to Buniadpur (33.10 km) was included in the budget 2010-11.
 157.938 ha of land is to be acquired.
 As of August 2018, project work by Northeast Frontier Railway is held up mainly because of paucity of funds.

 State Highway No. 10A, running from Buniadpur to Raiganj passes through Kaliyaganj town.

-Kaliyaganj is connected to major cities like Kolkata, Siliguri etc. via trains and buses as public transportation.
+Kaliyaganj is connected to major cities like Kolkata, Siliguri, Maharaja Hat etc. via trains and buses as public transportation.